katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/08-NASA_EOS.md

 ## [1] "SRTMGL1_DEM"
 ```

 Lastly, select the desired layers and pertinent products and make a data frame using this information.
-This list will be inserted into the JSON file used to submit a request in [Section 3](#section3).
+This list will be inserted into the JSON file used to submit a request.

 ```r
 # Create a vector of desired layers